 The Habits Not Heroics Training Model

-The Habits Not Heroics Model helps educators, mentors, and workforce practitioners in alternative education and workforce development programs create consistent, high-impact learning experiences.
+The Habits Not Heroics Model helps educators, mentors, and workforce practitioners in alternative education and workforce development programs build stable, high-impact learning environments — even under relentless pressure.

 A Research-Based Model for